 Construction and operation assumptions for the hypothetical 100 MW (net) project are as follows.
 Drilling for the first plant is assumed to begin in early 1993.
 Well drilling is assumed to average about 18 months per plant.
 (In reality, it will likely be longer than average for the first wells, and shorter than average for the last ones.)
 Given the uncertainty of Northwest resources, this report conservatively uses high well numbers.
-Approximately 25 wells - the midpoint of our 20 to 30 range - are needed to provide steam for a 100 MW project.
-This total includes observation and injection wells.
+Approximately 25 wells are needed to provide steam for a 100 MW project.
+This total includes 22 production wells (the midpoint of our 18 to 27 range) plus injection wells.
 That same number of wells will be drilled again over the 30 year life of the power plant as replacement resources are needed.